 Why Root canal treatment in Gold Coast can still be needed years later

-Even long-stable teeth can face new challenges.
-Restoration age, chewing forces accumulate and bacterial leakage can occur.
+Even long-stable teeth can face new challenges that leave patients wondering, Why does my root canal tooth hurt years later, Restoration age, chewing forces accumulate and bacterial leakage can occur.
 Local care offers the benefit of in-person diagnostics and timely review if symptoms change.
 Root canal treatment in Gold Coast also supports close follow-up to track healing, which is important if a radiographic lesion takes time to resolve.

 Treatment pathways, from retreatment to replacement